 - The consultancy does not write reports of research findings /results on behalf of the client

 - ONE (1) review of write up of results is allowed per project

-Consultations will be charged at an hourly rate, barring the initial meeting which is free of charge.
-Follow-up meetings and data analysis are charged at the same rates.
-Please note that these are estimated rates, and that they may be subject to a formal costing procedure.
-In addition, the estimated rates are applicable for clients serviced directly by members of the SCS only: specialist rates may apply for members of the Statistical Sciences Department not involved with the service.
+The rates charged by the SCS vary according to the client type (internal vs. external) and Faculty.
+The Faculty of Science funds a position in the consulting unit and qualifies for reduced rates.
+The rates specified below are estimated rates and they may be subject to a formal costing procedure.
+In addition, the estimated rates are applicable for clients serviced directly by members of the SCS only; specialist rates may apply for members of the Statistical Sciences Department not involved with the SCS.

 Annual Revision of Rates